splunk/Splunk-Apps-Deployment-Architecture/README.md

   * deployment instructions per each environment (`deployment.yml`)
   * specific apps configurations (e.g. `uat/es/app1`)
 * `deploy.py` Used by the automation to perform the deployment
+* `modules/` Contains methods used in deployment automation

 This repository follows the same structure.
 Please navigate it to verify its content.